Why apply to Entrepreneurs First?

 After three months, founders pitch to the Investment Committee, but only a few secure funding.
 The pre-seed amount, around $55,000 as a SAFE note, comes with a twist: 33% goes towards the program’s fee.

-Here’s what founders had to say about Entrepreneur First funding support…
+Here’s what founders had to say about Entrepreneurs First funding support…

-1. Founders pitched to the Entrepreneur First Investment Committee and received a £120,000 investment, which translates to £80,000 in cash for the startup after program fees.
+1. Founders pitched to the Entrepreneurs First Investment Committee and received a £120,000 investment, which translates to £80,000 in cash for the startup after program fees.

 2. Funding involved a standardized package and a thorough evaluation, but provided essential support for startups to turn their vision into reality.

-3. Entrepreneur First provided funding in the form of a SAFE note, with the investment typically coming halfway through the program and leading up to Demo Day.
+3. Entrepreneurs First provided funding in the form of a SAFE note, with the investment typically coming halfway through the program and leading up to Demo Day.

 4. Funding generally took the form of a convertible loan note, with terms that generally translate to about 10% of the company’s equity when it converts during the next investment round.